The Difficult Circumstances Surrounding Workplace DNA Testing And The Law

 - Classify or discriminate based on the information provided,

 - Acquire genetic information themselves, except in certain circumstances

-- Retaliate against those highlight their rights under gina.
+- Retaliate against those who highlight their rights under GINA.

 It is this aspect of certain circumstances that is important.
 That is where companies need to focus their attention and make sure they do not slip up.
 There are times when companies can obtain genetic material for lab tests.